hipay/hipay-docs/hipay-enterprise-sdk-demandware/1-overview.md

 the merchant (DW) site.
 Payments can change status over time (Authorized, Refunded, Cancelled…) on HiPay’s side; statuses are automatically updated on Demandware’s side by sending these notifications.
-HiPay Fullservice sends notifications to Demandware for each event that occurred/transaction that changed.
+HiPay Enterprise sends notifications to Demandware for each event that occurred/transaction that changed.
 In order to handle all the notifications, notes are added to the order.